jserendip/Geom99/DevelopmentNotes/JSerendip_DevelopmentLog.md

 **Outcomes:** 1) View 1 now has the basic map of our study area in the Rice Lake Plains along with an inset that shows stream order by dynamic segmentation.
 2) I included our Team Logo with a link to a shell URL for our team.
 3) View 2 now shows the Streams in our area.
 There is a series of optional filters so that the user can choose to view only 1st order streams, only 1st & 2nd order, 1st, 2nd & 3rd order, or only streams above 3rd order.
-**ToDOs:** create and embed a map using leaflet - need more exploration of this one
+**ToDOs:** Create content for View 3, perhaps focusing on other waterbodies and/or nature conservation?
 **Time Spent:** 1.25 hours
 **Resource Links:**stream order web map: <https://fleming.maps.arcgis.com/home/webmap/viewer.html?webmap=a623ec91c98440539270c9af3b80428f>

 ####    March 30 - Accessing SDE GDB on Virtual Server
             Kevin Rabjohn created an Enterprise geodatabase for our collab group to use for our data handling on the Fleming virtual server, but it would not give us permission to register features as versioned.
+A new GDB was constructed for us which did work fine.
 ##### Insights, Outcomes, ToDos, Time Spent and Resource Links
 **Insights:** There are many layers of complexity to permissions in Enterprise!
 Kevin was not able to figure out why we could not register our features classes as versioned.
+Talking to Rahul, it seems it may be his attempt to give us too many privileges that then ironically interfered with the privileges we needed.
 **Outcomes:** Kevin created a new GDB for us that works correctly, with a new user code.
+Kristine already uploaded most of our current data.
-**ToDOs:** create and embed a map using leaflet - need more exploration of this one
+**ToDOs:** Start creating individual users and user versions so we can begin to explore the data.
 **Time Spent:** 0.5 hours
 **Resource Links:**